jonathan-annett/timer/README.md

 Updating the preset buttons
 ---

-to update a preset button, you can type in a new duration, press enter (making it the current default), then press one of the preset buttons while holding down the shift key.
+to update a preset button, you can type in a new duration, then press one of the preset buttons while holding down the shift key.

 Messages
 ---